JetBrains-Research/KEEPs/KEEP.md

 > TODO: there is some issue with referring to `DbError` with name content.
 > Maybe it is reason why other languages introduce two return values for error and value.
-> IMO to store them in a single value much better, but maybe we need a syntax for creating a new name or inplace destruction could be enough.
+> IMO to store them in a single value much better, but maybe we need a syntax for creating a new name or in-place destruction could be enough.
 > ```kotlin
 > fun foo(val content: String | ConnectionError | DbError) =
 >     when (content) {